Planning-oriented Autonomous Driving: Methodology

 \section{Methodology}

-\paragraph{Overview.} As illustrated in~\cref{fig:pipeline}, \algname is comprised of four transformer decoder-based perception and prediction modules and one planner at the end.
-Queries $Q$ play the role of connecting the pipeline to model multi-agent and scene-level contexts.
-Specifically, a sequence of multi-camera images is fed into the feature extractor and we transform the original perspective-view features into a unified BEV feature $B$ with an off-the-shelf BEV encoder from multi-view BEVFormer~\cite{li2022bevformer}.
-In \textbf{TrackFormer}, the learnable embeddings that we refer to as track queries inquire about the agents' information from BEV feature $B$ to detect newborn objects and track previously existed ones. \textbf{MapFormer} updates map query features targeting to make panoptic segmentation for road elements such as lanes and dividers.
-With valid agent features and map features, \textbf{MotionFormer} captures interactions among agents and maps and forecasts per-agent future trajectory.
-Since the action of agents in the scene can significantly impact others, this module produces scene-centric joint predictions, with motion anchors drawn from empirical future trajectories as queries.
-Meanwhile, we devise an ego-vehicle query to explicitly capture ego information and learn interactions with other agents in such a scene-centric paradigm. \textbf{OccFormer} employs the BEV feature as queries, agent-level features as keys and values to explore future scene representations and predict occupancy grid maps with agent identity preserved. \textbf{Planner} ultimately decodes the enriched ego-vehicle query from MotionFormer into the planning result and keeps itself away from occupied regions predicted by OccFormer.
+\paragraph{Overview.} As illustrated in~\cref{fig:pipeline}, \algname comprises four transformer decoder-based perception and prediction modules and one planner in the end.
+Queries $Q$ play the role of connecting the pipeline to model different interactions of entities in the driving scenario.
+Specifically, a sequence of multi-camera images is fed into the feature extractor, and the resulting perspective-view features are transformed into a unified bird's-eye-view (BEV) feature $B$ by an off-the-shelf BEV encoder in BEVFormer~\cite{li2022bevformer}.
+Note that \algname is not confined to a specific BEV encoder, and one can utilize other alternatives to extract richer BEV representations with long-term temporal fusion~\cite{han2023exploring, park2022solofusion} or multi-modality fusion~\cite{liu2022bevfusion, liang2022bevfusion}.
+In \textbf{TrackFormer}, the learnable embeddings that we refer to as track queries inquire about the agents' information from $B$ to detect and track agents. \textbf{MapFormer} takes map queries as semantic abstractions of road elements (\eg, lanes and dividers) and performs panoptic segmentation of the map.
+With the above queries representing agents and maps, \textbf{MotionFormer} captures interactions among agents and maps and forecasts per-agent future trajectories.
+Since the action of each agent can significantly impact others in the scene, this module makes joint predictions for all agents considered.
+Meanwhile, we devise an ego-vehicle query to explicitly model the ego-vehicle and enable it to interact with other agents in such a scene-centric paradigm. \textbf{OccFormer} employs the BEV feature $B$ as queries, equipped with agent-wise knowledge as keys and values, and predicts multi-step future occupancy with agent identity preserved.
+Finally, \textbf{Planner} utilizes the expressive ego-vehicle query from MotionFormer to predict the planning result, and keep itself away from occupied regions predicted by OccFormer to avoid collisions.